-The purpose of dedicating the 7(d) zoned land to Council includes:
+The purpose of rehabilitating the 7(d) zoned land includes:

-- Retention of the site's existing rural and riparian character by restricting vegetation removal and the implementation of reclamation strategies in regard to catchment management procedures and policies. - Increased public and community participation in rehabilitation strategies and potential for the creation of Landcare Group incentives. - Increased opportunity for government funding and/or grants in the development of 'on-going' strategies in reclamation research and construction. - Control of potential weed growth, stream bank erosion and water quality control. - Creation of natural vegetation buffers between proposed lots and stream bank areas.
+- Retention of the site's existing rural and riparian character by restricting vegetation removal and the implementation of reclamation strategies in regard to catchment management procedures and policies. - Minimising on-going maintenance. - Control of potential weed growth, stream bank erosion and water quality control. - Creation of natural vegetation buffers between proposed lots and stream bank areas.

-As part of the integrated recreational and open space use of the environmentally significant land, informal pedestrian tracks/paths will be constructed therein.
+As part of the integrated recreational and open space use of the environmentally significant land, pedestrian tracks/paths will be constructed therein.
 The standard of these tracks is detailed in Section 4.7 of this Plan.